 With the enormous and successful Twitter Taste Live! / Hospice du Rhone / Wine Riot! combined event behind us, attention can now start to be focused on yet another series of big wine-related events that are entering the Collective Dude-O-Sphere (as I’ve dubbed that pocket of the Universe that contains my ever-decreasing amounts of free time).
 These events are “big” either in scope, in the momentum behind them (i.e., brand-new, first-of-their-kind) or in potential to get me in trouble with the would-be wine writing pundits (is there a synonym for pundit that starts with ‘W’?).

 The first of these will have me heading out to Long Island to take part in the first-ever TasteCamp East.
 TasteCamp is the brainchild of fellow wine blogger Lenn Thompson, who focuses primarily on NY area wine.
 Lenn, along with area groups like the Long Island Merlot Alliance, has organized a mini wine blogger assault on the fine wineries of the LI region, consisting mostly of East Coast wine bloggers, that will have us visiting a surprisingly large amount of wineries and winemakers in surprisingly small amount of time (May 1-3).
-I’ll be reporting as often as I can during the event, but bear in mind that May 1st is my wedding anniversary and Mrs. Dudette might not be takin’ too kindly to no laptop PCs that day!

 The next trip, chronologically, is the juicy, controversial one – so let’s hold off on that one for a few (I know… I’m a jerk)…